Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 ## Classic and remastered mode

 - "classic" is intended for custom maps that don't support remastered graphics.
 - "remastered" is intended for building maps compatible with S3D-based remastered graphics and sounds.
+Some HUD bitmaps will be read from S3D data files not tags.

 Using classic graphics is recommended for most custom maps.